World Hockey Association

 The WHA was chronically unstable, with franchises occasionally relocating or folding in the middle of the season.
 It had an acrimonious relationship with the NHL, resulting in numerous legal battles, as well as competition for control of players and markets.
 In spite of this, merger talks began almost immediately.
 NHL owners voted down a 1977 plan to merge six WHA teams (the Edmonton Oilers, New England Whalers, Quebec Nordiques, Cincinnati Stingers, Houston Aeros, and Winnipeg Jets) into the NHL before a 1979 merger was approved.
+The final WHA game was played on May 20, 1979, as the Jets defeated the Oilers to win their third Avco World Trophy.

 As a result, the WHA ceased operations, and four teams joined the NHL for the 1979–80 season: the Edmonton Oilers, New England (renamed Hartford) Whalers, Quebec Nordiques, and Winnipeg Jets.
-Of these four teams, two of the three Canadian teams — the Nordiques and Jets — eventually moved south to Denver and Phoenix, respectively, although the NHL would return to Winnipeg with the 2011 relocation of the Atlanta Thrashers, who would rename themselves the Winnipeg Jets upon their relocation.
-The Whalers later moved from Hartford to Raleigh, North Carolina and were renamed the Hurricanes.
-The Oilers are the only WHA merger team to retain both their original name and city.
-The final WHA game was played on May 20, 1979, as the Jets defeated the Oilers to win their third Avco World Trophy.
+Of these four teams, two of the three Canadian teams — the Nordiques and Jets — eventually moved south to Denver and Phoenix, respectively.
+The Whalers later moved from Hartford to Raleigh, North Carolina, and were renamed the Carolina Hurricanes.
+The Oilers are the only WHA merger team to retain both their original nickname and city.